Skip to Content

 Fresh Persimmons

 As mentioned earlier, I use native American Persimmons for my persimmon pudding recipe but you can use the Asian varieties if you prefer.
-You will need 2 cups of puréed pulp.
+The persimmons will need to be made into pureed pulp.

 processed persimmons into persimmon puree.